QubesOS/qubes-doc/SystemDoc/VMInterface.md

   after system resume
 - `qubes.SyncNtpClock` - service called to trigger network time synchronization.
   Service should synchronize local VM time and terminate when done.
+- `qubes.WindowIconUpdater` - service called by VM to send icons of individual windows.
+The protocol there is simple one direction stream: VM sends window ID followed by icon in `qubes.GetImageRGBA` format, then next window ID etc. VM can send icon for the same window multiple times to replace previous one (for example for animated icons)
 - `qubes.VMShell` - call any command in the VM; the command(s) is passed one per line

 Currently Qubes still calls few tools in VM directly, not using service